How to store and clean your new or favorite hat.

 - Do not soak.
 It will alter the shape or completely ruin your hat.
 Keep in mind these hats are made mainly for sun protection, not for rainy days.

 - you can pre-treat you hat with water repellent agent, to make is more water resistant

 - Misshapen, creased hats can be gently steamed - 4" away - with a tightly rolled towel placed underneath (sauce pan, hat form can also be used), then push fibers in line.
 For rough bumps, let it dry under weight.
-Test in small area for color bleeding before.
+Test in small area for color bleeding before, and protect you hands

 - Scarring and subtle variations naturally occur on genuine leather which makes each hat unique and enhances it's character, and proves it's authenticity